BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 \subsection{Scene Context Encoder}

 A clear understanding of complex interactions within the scene context is crucial for trajectory prediction.
-Motion TRansformer (MTR) \cite{mtr} encodes scene context by utilizing a PointNet-like \cite{pointnet} polyline encoder to vectorize road maps and agent trajectories, applying local self-attention to preserve spatial locality and enhance memory efficiency, and using an auxiliary regression head to predict dense future trajectories of surrounding agents to improve interaction modeling.
+Motion TRansformer (MTR) \cite{mtr} encodes scene context by utilizing a PointNet-like \cite{pointnet} polyline encoder to vectorize road maps and agent trajectories, applying local self-attention to preserve spatial locality and enhance memory efficiency, and using an auxiliary regression head to predict dense future trajectories of surrounding agents to improve interaction modeling, which provides an explicit supervision signal for agent-to-agent interaction modeling at the scene (system) level.
 The Scene Context Encoder builds upon this design and introduces three sub-modules: \textit{Sensor Encoder}, \textit{Pre-Encoder}, and \textit{BEV Deformable Aggregation (BDA)} modules.